 I’m no authority on how to raise kids to love the outdoors, and all kids are different.
 Offering advice to parents on how to raise their kids treads on dangerous ground—kind of like telling members of my extended Italian-American family how to make pasta sauce.
 But my wife and I have had good success so far.
 Our kids are now 12 and nine-and-a-half and look forward to our regular backpacking, paddling, skiing, and climbing adventures.
 They also have an impressive list of pretty hard-core trips on their wilderness CVs already, from sea kayaking in Alaska’s Glacier Bay and descending a technical slot canyon in Utah’s Capitol Reef National Park, to numerous backpacking trips in national parks like Zion, Olympic, and the Grand Canyon.
-(Click on Family Adventures in the top or left menus to see what we’ve done as a family, and my Book page to read about the year we spent taking wilderness adventures in national parks threatened by climate change.)
+(Click on Family Adventures in the top or left menus to see what we’ve done as a family, The Big Outside home page for more stories of backpacking, hiking, and other outdoors adventures, and my Book page to read about the year we spent taking wilderness adventures in national parks threatened by climate change.)

 I think much of what we’ve learned could be helpful to most families, and it boils down to 10 basic rules.